British Speed Holes

 The new 2 piece design.

-To achieve their cost targets, TTV used a 2 piece design they previously developed in OE contracts with Super Sport car manufacturers.
-They can't name drop due to NDAs.
+The nitride coating is excessively expensive.
+TTV's concerns were about cost and technical requirements.
+To achieve their cost targets and market viability, TTV used a 2 piece design they previously developed in OE contracts with Super Sport car manufacturers.
+They cannot mention names due to NDAs.

 I was able to review the latest design in-hands and experience it for myself as a local member had it fitted to his S65.

-The hub and spline can be moved within the disc.
+The 2 piece design divides the flywheel at its core: the hub and its spline can be moved and removed entirely without the bolts sandwiching it to the crank.
 It feels alien at first - but it works.
-The disc and hub are now 2 pieces.

 "Balancing holes are added until the flywheel is perfectly in balance, the amount of balancing holes will vary on each flywheel.
 The flywheel is safe past 9k."